 How to use the live line segment tool in Adobe Illustrator in CC 2017 2015 tutorial

-You can use the 'live' line segment tool in numerous ways to create amazing new lines and combine the results with other presets in Illustrator such as mixed symbols and swirl symbols and abstract symbols as well as arrow swatches etc
+You can use the 'live' line segment tool in numerous ways to create amazing new lines and combine the results with other presets in Illustrator such as mixed Illustrator (lines, crosses etc) symbols and flourish and swirly symbols and abstract tribal Illustrator symbols as well as arrow and direction pattern swatches etc

 The rotate can be done as before by using the selection tool and having the control just close to the end point (above etc) but with this version the shift seems not to constrain the angle (as mentioned) but you can use the transformation panel to set the value to the correct angle and that offers the range of 0 and 30 degrees etc to set the path.

 You can apply the line segment tool with the tilde tool, please check out our tilde trick tutorial on this as it can be used to create 1000s of paths such as zoom or circular artworks

 You can still change the stroke width, add width profiles (which is quite useful with the stretch and shrink end points) as well as brushes, effects, appearances, styles etc and the path is still a live shape.

 Actually, unlike some of the other live tools, it does seem that there is no way to break the live aspect so all the effects are changed as the length is changed of the tool.